We have picked 6 top things to do in Newquay to help you plan your next break to North...

 The Newquay way of life is inextricably linked to the ocean.
 This watersports-crazed town is a haven for surfers and ocean lovers in general.

-Don’t just visit the Blue Reef Aquarium or the beautiful beaches.
+There’s plenty of great things to do in Newquay, but don’t just visit the Blue Reef Aquarium or the beautiful beaches.
 Embark on an epic sea adventure to see amazing sea creatures up close in their natural environment.

 Newquay Sea Safaris and Fishing can offer Newquay boat trips leaving from the old and historic Newquay Harbour.
 Here you can meet the famous Newquay Grey Seals.
 Your expert guides can tell you their names and even how to identify them.